Edwin A. McAlpin: Personal life

 In 1895 the couple celebrated their silver wedding anniversary at their house in Ossining, NY, dubbed “Hillside House”.
 As befitted a prominent person at that time, the couple chartered a train to bring guests from New York City and return them at the end of the evening.
 "Hillside" was reported by The New York Times to be '...one of the show places of the Hudson River section'.
 Consisting of 27 rooms on a landscaped plot of 6 acre, the house had 10 baths, large stables, a garage, some greenhouses, and a commanding view of the Hudson River.
-McAlpin purchased the house in 1883 and his son, Colonel Benjamin Brandreth McAlpin sold it in February 1928 to the Imperial Order of the Daughters of the Empire who had plans to use the property as a retirement home for members of the British Empire in the area.
+McAlpin purchased the house in 1883 and his son, Colonel Benjamin Brandreth McAlpin sold it in February 1928 to the Imperial Order Daughters of the Empire who had plans to use the property as a retirement home for members of the British Empire in the area.
 Victoria Home, as the home was and is known, opened on 24 November 1928, with 22 residents.
 In January 1932 the Home completed a $92,000 expansion which provided room for a total of 41 residents.